trevorsharp/youtubecast/README.md

 Additional Changes:

 - YouTubeCast Video Server is being deprecated in favor of unifying all of YouTubeCast's functionality in a single project.
 For now, support for videos in higher quality (above 720p) has been removed.
 This functionality may become available directly within YouTubeCast at a later date.
 If you want to keep this functionality in the interim, you can continue to use the Docker images for both YouTubeCast and YouTubeCast Video Server with the tag `legacy`.
+- YouTube Shorts are now always exlcuded and the `excludeShorts` query parameter has been deprecated.
-- Support for Redis cache has been removed as distributed hosting is no longer practical (in-memory cache will be used instead)
+- Support for Redis cache has been removed as distributed hosting is no longer practical (in-memory cache will be used instead).

 ## Self-Hosted Setup Using Docker